-How do I create Likert scale questions?
+How do I create Likert scale quiz questions?

 A Likert scale question is a list of statements with response points that indicate agreement.
 Canvas' Multiple Dropdown question type can be used for Likert-style questions in Surveys.

 Set Name, Type, and Points

 Quiz questions are not automatically numbered for instructors.
 To add a custom name to your quiz question, enter the name in the question text field .
 Custom names can help you identify quiz questions more easily.
 Regardless of the question name, students always see quiz questions in numerical order (i.e. Question 1, Question 2).

 Click the drop-down menu and select the Multiple Dropdowns question type .

 Enter number of points the question is worth (quiz totals are calculated based on combined total of questions) .

 Add a Table

 Add Likert Items as Statements and Answer Choice Boxes